 Deputy Walker was taken to St. Anthony Hospital, in Terre Haute, where he died the following day of his wounds.

-A 40-mile pursuit ended in a cornfield about eight miles northwest of Sidell in Vermilion County, Illinois, where a 40-year-old suspect was killed and a 71-year-old suspect died by suicide.
-A 47-year-old suspect was wounded and died two days later in a local hospital.
+A 40-mile pursuit ended in a cornfield about eight miles northwest of Sidell, Illinois, where a 40-year-old suspect was killed and a 68-year-old suspect died by suicide.

-Members of this group were also responsible for the robbery of the Tippecanoe Loan and Trust Company in Lafayette on November 1, 1927 in which Captain Charles Arman of the Lafayette Police Department was killed in the line of duty.
+Members of this group were responsible for the robbery of the Tippecanoe Loan and Trust Company on November 1, 1927 in which Captain Charles Arman of the Lafayette Police Department was killed in the line of duty.

-Special Deputy Sheriff Walker was survived by his wife.
+Special Deputy Sheriff Walker was survived by his wife, mother, brother and sister.
 He also served with the Dana Volunteer Fire Department.

 • Special Deputy Sheriff Walker is one of eight Indiana line of duty death incidents that occurred in another state.